The Nature School

 This video presents a visual overview of nature schools.
-We’re studying these types of educational environments throughout the country as we build our own version in Madison County.
+We studied these types of educational environments throughout the country as we built our own version in Madison County.

 Join our wait list for The Nature School to indicate your interest and be included on updates and enrollment information.

-We are currently constructing our facility for The Nature School.
-Check out the renderings we commissioned for the design of our facility.
-The space will be an open floor plan designed to facilitate our indoor learning activities only when we face extremely inclement weather and can't enjoy outdoor learning.
-We're working extremely hard to accomplish this.
+We recently completed construction of our facility for The Nature School.
+We're working on some updated photos and video.
+In the meantime, check out the renderings we commissioned for the design of our facility.
+The space is an open floor plan designed to facilitate our indoor learning activities only when we face extremely inclement weather and can't enjoy outdoor learning.

 What does a normal day at The Nature School look like?

-A day at The Nature School will be structured like a day at one of our sister centers.
-Early learning experiences will be guided by lesson plans and be organized in blocks of time.
-Our young learners will rotate activities throughout their day.
-The main difference is that these early learning experiences will predominantly occur outside in one of four outdoor learning spaces.
+A day at The Nature School is structured like a day at one of our sister centers.
+Early learning experiences are guided by lesson plans and be organized in blocks of time.
+Our young learners rotate activities throughout their day.
+The main difference is that these early learning experiences will predominantly occur outside in one of our outdoor learning spaces.
 Learning at The Nature School will involve components of nature on our farm as well as care for our docile livestock.

 Do you teach skills?